HttpAnimation/FYC-Rewrite-V2/Installers.md

 ## FYC Rewrite-V2

-This file is for installing versions of FYC if you would like to install on branch of FYC for editing or hosting a repo either fork with repo AND MAKE SURE KEEP ONLY MAIN IS OFF or click [here](Branchs.md) for a local branch only install.
+This file is for installing versions of FYC if you would like to install on a branch of FYC for editing or hosting a repo either fork with the repo AND MAKE SURE KEEP ONLY MAIN IS OFF or click [here](Branchs.md) for a local branch only install.

 To install a version open a terminal and run the following command.